Siltaar/doc_crawler.py/README.md

 `doc_crawler.py [--wait=0] --download-files url.lst`

 ## Test
-`doc_crawler.py` includes doctests that you can run with the following command in the cloned repository root: \
+`doc_crawler.py` includes around 20 doctests that you can run with the following command in the cloned repository root: \
 `python3 -m doctest doc_crawler.py`

 It should be no output.